anandavii/javaprojects/README.md

 The Array List project demonstrates working with arrays and ArrayLists in Java.
 It features a class named `Number` that generates random numbers, stores them in an ArrayList, and performs various operations.
 Additionally, it includes a `NumberOperation` class with methods for calculating the total sum, average, highest, and lowest values in an array of numbers.

+### 3. Inheritance and Abstract Class

+The Inheritance and Abstract Class project explores inheritance and abstract classes in Java.
+It includes an abstract class `BankAccount` with methods for deposit, withdrawal, and service charges, along with a concrete class `SavingsAccount` that extends `BankAccount` and implements additional functionality for a savings account.

 ## Usage

 To use any of the projects in this repository, follow these steps: